-There are certain types of foods which give you a feeling of gas, pain, bloating, abdominal distension, abdominal pain, and diarrhea.
+There are certain types of foods that give you a feeling of gas, pain, bloating, abdominal distension, abdominal pain, and diarrhea.
 This can be because of Fodmaps foods that cause such symptoms.
 So, What is the Fodmap diet?
 Here is everything that you need to know about the low Fodmap diet Indian Version ( Fodmap India).

 The wedding season is on.
 Experiencing a heavy stomach, bloating, uneasiness or any gastrointestinal (GI) disturbance is very common.
 This is because of the high calorie, sugary and fried foods.
 But sometimes even without eating outside food, you experience the same feeling day in and day out.
 Let us find out the reason behind this.
 The low Fodmap diet Indian Version ( Fodmap India).